EDM Identity

 in News

-After absences from Boomtown Festival and Dreambeach Festival, The Prodigy have also canceled their Venoges Festival appearance.
+After absences from Boomtown Fair and Dreambeach Festival, The Prodigy have also canceled their Venoges Festival appearance.

 “The Prodigy have unfortunately been forced to cancel their upcoming headline festival performances at Dreambeach (ES) and Boomtown (UK) under doctor’s orders, as Maxim recovers from a temporary back injury,” reads a Thursday statement from the group.
 “This isn’t a decision the band take lightly and they apologise to all fans who are travelling to these shows.
 We will update everyone on his progress and future shows as soon as possible.”